FinTekkers/ui-service/ledger-models-javascript/README.md

-# Getting Started - Buildilng
+# Getting Started - Building

 In order to build the protos in Javascript, you must download the web extension.
 For Mac this is: